wp-staging/wp-staging/readme.txt

 4. Finish - Access your backup / staging site

 == Changelog ==

+= 2.8.0 =
+* Fix: Latest supported WP version is not reflected on wordpress.org plugin repo
+* Enh: Show confirmation popup if user tries to send another support request within an hour

 = 2.7.9 =
 * New: Compatible up to WordPress 5.6